Cervical smears, breast screening, pregnancy

 - are eligible for public health services in New Zealand.

-We can give advice and care at every stage of your pregnancy or when you are trying to get pregnant or having difficulty getting pregnant.
-However, we do not offer lead maternity carer (LMC) services at Local Doctors or White Cross.
+We can give advice and care at every stage of your pregnancy.
+This includes when you are trying to get pregnant, or if you are having difficulty getting pregnant.

 - Independent midwife: You can choose to have your own midwife LMC, who provides care throughout your pregnancy and until your baby is about six weeks old.